GeauxWeisbeck4/logseq-graph-instance-tpad/pages/WeisMind Creative.md

 - brand:: WeisMind Creative
 - children:: [[WeisMind Newsletter]], [[WeisMind Podcast]], [[WeisMind Website]], [[WeisMind Products]]
 - # WeisMind Creative Studio
 	- WeisMind is my personal brand for content, creative stuff, the podcast, and much much more.
-It is my personal brand that is not completely affiliated with programming/my career in the sense that it
+It is my personal brand that is not completely affiliated with programming/my career in the sense that it is more flexible than something like [[Geaux Code]] or [[Tar Heel Dev Studio]].
+It is a new start and it is exciting!
--
+- ## History
+	- WeisMind originally started out as my consulting business -